 If you really have to use gloves (because of skin problems for example), get a pair of If You Care gloves made of FSC certified latex.
 They are available through Amazon.
 However, they are not very durable, they break quite quickly.

 The best plastic-free dish brush is one made of wood and plant-based fibers, has a replaceable head, and is sold without packaging.
 Instead of ditching the entire brush in the waste bin, once it is time to get a new brush, you only need to replace the head.

 In the Netherlands, you can find such dish brushes at Dille & Kamille, a home&kitchen store that sells most of its products without packaging.
-It’s heaven for those into cooking and plastic-free living.
+It’s really good place to find plastic-free cooking and household products.
 Some organic supermarkets (such as Ekoplaza in the Netherlands) sell this kind of dish brush too, but quality varies.

 Disposable dish wipes might be convenient but are an environmental disaster.
 They not only come in plastic packaging, but also generate a lot of completely unnecessary waste.
 Instead, opt for a washable dishcloth made of organic cotton that comes without packaging.
 Again a good shop for this in the Netherlands is Dille & Kamille.
 In Sweden, a great brand is Växbo Lin, which produces dishcloths from 100% linen, made in Sweden.